 Anyway, we hope you enjoy these Vegan & Gluten-Free Dim Sum Dumplings as much as we do!
 Have a lovely day and hope you’re all doing well during these crazy Covid-19 times 🙁

-If you liked this recipe, check out our The Most Exquisite Vegan Mushroom Pasta 100% Made of Whole Foods.
-It’s absolutely delicious!
+If you liked this recipe, check out our Easy Delicious GF Vegan Dumplings in 30 Min.
+They’re absolutely delicious!

 Vegan & Gluten-Free Dim Sum Dumplings